vechain/account-abstraction-demo/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

-If you have an idea for a new feature or improvement, please create a new issue <!-- in the [issue tracker](https://github.com/vechainfoundation/your_repository_name/issues) -->.
+If you have an idea for a new feature or improvement, please create a new issue.
 When suggesting an enhancement, please include:

 - A clear and descriptive title.
 - A detailed description of the proposed feature, including examples of how it should work.